metakirby5/codi.vim/README.md

 ### Dependencies

-Vim should be compiled with `+job` for a smoother experience.
+Asynchronous evaluation requires `+job`.

 Command line utilities (BSD and Linux are both fine): `script`, `uname`.

-Each interpreter also depends on its REPL:
+Each interpreter also depends on its REPL.
+These are loaded on-demand.
+For example, if you only want to use the Python Codi interpreter, you will not need `ghci`.

+Default interpreter dependencies:

   - Python:    `python`
   - Javscript: `node`